Roger Yost, Owner

 Real Estate Investor

-Yost began investing in real estate in 1977 with the purchase of the Queen Anne Apartments on Portland’s now trendy Northwest side and an oceanfront home in Arch Cape.
-He later invested in a five-unit strip mall in Lake Oswego, that is now the cornerstone of the Lake View shopping center.
+Yost began investing in real estate in 1977 with the purchase of the Queen Anne Apartments on Portland’s now trendy Northwest side and Oregon oceanfront property in Arch Cape.
+He later invested in a five-unit strip mall in Lake Oswego, OR, that is now the cornerstone of the city's premiere shopping center.

-In 1994, while still at Jantzen and traveling more than 100 days per year, Yost purchased a 42 acre tract in Newberg and developed the Wine Country Nursery.
-It became one of America’s fastest growing garden centers, and prompted Yost to leave the apparel company in 1998 and devote his entire energies to the nursery business.
+In 1994, while still at Jantzen and traveling more than 100 days per year, Yost purchased a 42 acre tract in Newberg, OR, and developed the Wine Country Nursery.
+It became one of America’s fastest growing garden centers, and prompted Yost to leave the Jantzen in 1998 and devote his entire energies to the nursery business and real estate.

 Highest Award Winner

-Before departing Yost received the American Advertising Federation’s Silver Medal – its highest award – for his creative endeavors and environmental leadership.
+Before departing Yost was named Oregon's "Ad Professional of the Year" and received the American Advertising Federation’s Silver Medal – its highest award – for his creative endeavors and environmental leadership.

 President of NNBA